 Limestone was encountered in the borings.
-The site is located within the Edwards Aquifer "Recharge Zone".
-Review of the Bexar County Karst Map indicates the site is within "Karst Zone 2" (areas having a high probability of containing suitable habitat for listed invertebrate karst species).
+Review of the Bexar County Karst Map indicates the southern-most portion of the site is located within "Karst Zone 3" (areas that probably do not contain listed invertebrate karst species).
 Karst features are formed in limestone, dolomite, or gypsum by dissolution.
 A geophysical study of the site may indicate the presence and potential impact of Karst features, caves, or significant cavities on the building performance and construction delays.
-The thickness of the Stratum I clay is likely to vary across the site.
+The thickness of the Stratum I fill / clay is likely to vary across the site.
 Geophysical study is not within the scope of this investigation.